pramish9400/DDU-GKY/SciPy/README.md

 # SciPy

-About SciPy library and its properties.
+About SciPy library and its properties, Basic & Intermediary statistics etc.